enzobocalon/draconic-evolution-render-patcher/README.md

 ## Features
 - Fixes rendering issues with Draconic Evolution when using Embeddium.
-- Have compatibility code to change Iris and ImmediatelyFast configurations to force Draconic's items and entities to be rended.
+- Has compatibility code to change Iris and ImmediatelyFast configurations to force Draconic's items and entities to be rended.
 - **You can check each compatible mod settings by using "/derender status" command.**

 ## Important Information